paulelian-tabarant/paulelian-tabarant.github.io/_presentation/content.md

 ---
-date: 02-10-2020
+date: 22-03-2021
 ---

 You’ve probably come to the right place if you are looking for a dedicated developer.
-I have been working on 3D computer graphics projects for more than two years and now wish to shift my developer career towards Full-Stack web development.
+I have been working on 3D computer graphics projects for more than two years and am more generally interested in technology for the access to culture, learning, publishing and content visualization.

 ![Hellville harbour, in Nosy Be, Madagascar](/assets/img/hellville.jpg)